Problems with Prepositions

 To is unnecessary because the meaning is clear without it.

 Rule: Don’t follow like with a subject and verb because prepositions are followed only by nouns that act as the object of the preposition.
-Use as or as if or as though instead of like when a subject and verb follow.
+Use as, as if, as though, or the way instead of like when a subject and verb follow.

 Correct: I wish I could be more like her.